angt/glorytun/README.md

 You can check easily if it works by looking at your public ip.

+To stop the service:

+    $ sudo systemctl stop glorytun@tun0

 For feature requests and bug reports, please create an [issue](https://github.com/angt/glorytun/issues).